Rituraj-13/Future_readyTalent/README.md

 ## Azure Services used in this project:
-Azure Web static apps, Web apps
+Azure Static web apps, Web apps

 #  Fashion-Up